-/s/ Eric S. Langan Eric S. Langan Chief Executive Officer February 9, 2022 /s/ Bradley Chhay Bradley Chhay Chief Financial Officer
+/s/ Eric S. Langan

+Eric S. Langan

+Chief Executive Officer

+May 9, 2022

+/s/ Bradley Chhay

+Bradley Chhay

+Chief Financial Officer

-February 9, 2022
+May 9, 2022

-A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to RCI Hospitality Holdings, Inc. and will be retained by RCI Hospitality Holdings, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.
+A signed original of this written statement required by Section 906, or other document authenticating, acknowledging, or otherwise adopting the signature that appears in typed form within the electronic version of this written statement required by Section 906, has been provided to RCI Hospitality Holdings, Inc. and will be retained by RCI Hospitality Holdings, Inc. and Exchange Commission or its staff upon request.